King Kong (2005 video game): Technical issues

 Symptomatic of early seventh-generation console games, the Xbox 360 version is only set up for HDTV, leaving the image on standard-definition TVs very dark and unsatisfactory for gameplay.
 As a result, Ubisoft recommended fans buy the Xbox version until a fix for the problem was produced.
 The patch was eventually released.
 The Xbox version is not backwards compatible with the Xbox 360.

 Two different versions of the game were released for the PC.
 The Signature Edition of the game utilizes the StarForce copy protection system, which may cause unforeseen difficulties for players, especially those using Windows XP.
 No patch has been released by the publisher to remedy this problem.
 The Gamer's Edition of the game is DRM-free and is playable on Windows Vista and Windows 7 with no issues.

-The Xbox 360 version of the game has poorly coded shaders, allowing homebrew and unsigned code to run on the Xbox 360 through modified disc images of the game, which exploited the aforementioned shader engine.